hebjornberg/converter/README.md

 I have tested this code through the following steps:

-+ Put the code through the [PEP8 Python Validator](https://pep8ci.herokuapp.com/) provided from the code institute
++ Putting the code through the [PEP8 Python Validator](https://pep8ci.herokuapp.com/) provided from the code institute
-+ Tried the validation process by giving the program invalid inputs: invalid units and strings where numbers are expected
++ Tried the validation process by giving the program invalid inputs:
+  + Checking that the validation process works when entering an invalid unit, such as a faulty character (e.g. a,b,o)
+  + Checking that the validation process of conversion works, and that the program does not accept anything else but numbers when converting
 + Tested in local terminal and in the deployed Heroku terminal

 ### Bugs